-The National Private Fostering Guidance encourages written agreements to be used by carers and parents around the care arrangements, medical consent and any financial arrangements to contribute to the care of the child/young person.
+The National Private Fostering Guidance encourages written agreements to be used by carers and parents around the care arrangements, medical consent and any financial arrangements to contribute to the care of the pupil/student.
 Some parents are not able to contribute financially or decline to offer payments.
 This specific guidance, however, cannot be enforced by Local Authorities.